Molecular & Cellular Biology and Neuroscience

 About my advisor...

-My advisor Dr. Jasmin Lalonde is an excellent mentor.
-His expertise in neuroscience and molecular biology has allowed me to continuously grow as a researcher.
-He is always available to help me troubleshoot my experiments and give me advice and support.
-His excellent teaching skills will continue to help me to mature into a successful researcher over the course of my graduate studies.
+My advisor Dr. Jasmin Lalonde was an excellent mentor.
+His expertise in neuroscience and molecular biology allowed me to continuously grow as a researcher.
+He was always available to help me troubleshoot my experiments and gave me advice and support.
+His excellent teaching skills helped me continue to mature into a successful researcher over the course of my graduate studies.

 About the campus...